Singular support of coherent sheaves, and the geometric Langlands conjecture: Singular support on stacks

-In the formation of the above limit we can use either the !-pullback functors or the $(\IndCoh,*)$-pullback functors, as the two differ by twist by a cohomologically shifted line bundle due to the smoothness assumption on the morphisms.
+In the formation of the above limit we can use either the !-pullback functors or the $(\IndCoh,*)$-pullback functors, as the two differ by the twist by a cohomologically shifted line bundle (this is due to the smoothness assumption on the morphisms).

 \sssec{}

 We let $\Coh(\CZ)\subset \IndCoh(\CZ)$ be the full (but not cocomplete) subcategory defined as

 Note that we can think of $\Coh(\CZ)$ also as a full subcategory of $\QCoh(\CZ)$, where the latter, according to \cite[Proposition 5.1.2]{QCoh}, is isomorphic to